There are so many things to do in Colombia that it can be challenging to organize your trip.

 In just under 4h from Bogotá, you can head to Tobia, where several agencies offer exciting rafting plans for the weekend.

-- Book the best outdoor experiences nearby Medellín.
+👉 Are you interested in these types of activities?
+Find the best outdoor experiences nearby Medellín.

 23# Best places to paraglide in Colombia